ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity-mid/README.md

 Refer to the architecture diagram [here](https://docs.microsoft.com/en-us/azure/aks/operator-best-practices-identity#use-pod-identities).

 **Prerequisites:**
-1. Readers are required to complete Sections A thru G in the [parent project](https://github.com/ganrad/aks-aspnet-sqldb-rest) before proceeding with the hands-on labs in this project.
+1. Readers are required to complete Sections A thru G in the [parent project](https://github.com/ganrad/aks-aspnet-sqldb-rest) before proceeding with the hands-on labs in this sub-project.

 Readers are advised to refer to the following on-line resources as needed.
 - [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/)